TheMaxLin/newman-gradescope-parser/README.md

 ### Collection

-By default, there should be a Postman/Newman collection file in the root directory named `collection.json`.
+By default, it is required to have a Postman/Newman collection file in the root directory named `collection.json`.
 This can be changed in `lib/config.js`.

 ### Assigning Point Values